 My friend, Katie, shares that children tattle for some pretty basic reasons:

 - Children thrive with consistency.
 Children understand rules and routines, so when they see someone not following proper rules and routines they feel a need to report it.
-They want to communicate that something is happening that is not consistent to what they have been taught.
+They want to communicate that something is happening that is not consistent with what they have been taught.

 - Children want to do the right thing.
 Since rules and consistency have been established, any line stepping or inconsistencies feel like the “wrong” thing.
 So, a child’s response is to communicate that misdeed to an adult who surely can fix it and return order.